 This device complies with Part 15 of the FCC rules.

 Operation is subject to the following two conditions:

-- 1. This device may not cause harmful interference, and - This device must accept any interference received, including interference that may cause undesired operation. - Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the device.
+- 1. This device may not cause harmful interference. - 2.
+This device must accept any interference received, including interference that may cause undesired operation.